Albany Medical Center Prize

 Call for Nominations

 The Albany Prize is open to anyone.
 To be considered, you must be nominated by a peer.
 Your nomination is then reviewed by a large screening committee.
 That committee recommends finalists to the Albany Prize selection committee, which reviews all applicable materials before making a decision on the winner or winners of the Prize.
+Submission deadline for each year is typically in early December of the previous year.

 2013 Albany Prize Winners